-Once the cooking time has been released, let the pressure release naturally for 10 minutes.
+Once the cooking time has elapsed, let the pressure release naturally for 10 minutes.
 After 10 minutes, do a quick release of the remaining pressure by using a wooden spoon to hit the vent knob from sealing to venting.
 (Be sure to stand away from the vent knob to protect yourself.)

 Remove the bay leaf and then stir in the spinach and red wine vinegar.
 Place the lid back on the pressure cooker and allow the spinach to wilt for just a couple of minutes.